Neptunians/ractf-2021-writeup/README.md

 ```

 I'm showing the real data of the challenge here, because it helps the analysis.
-We get all of the secrets, but we just don't receive the secret itself, only the metadata.
+We get all of the secrets metadata, but we just don't receive the secret value itself.

 If you look at the message with ID=1, you'll see it was created days before the CTF.
 It is most probably where our flag is but... it does not show the flag.

-### A lot of wrong ways
+## A lot of wrong ways

-Before understanding what to do, we tried a lot of stuff (without success):
+Before understanding what to do, we tried a lot of stuff, without success:
 * Abusing the Debug mode for recon: nothing we didn't already knew
 * Sending and receiving different Content-Types: there was some interesting behaviour here when trying to get HTML, but... no deal.
 * Changing the owner of the POST: but the permission was good enough to block it.
 * PUTing instead of POSTing: Bleh.

-### Finally, somewhere to go
+## Finally, somewhere to go

 We just kept studying more of the default behaviour of the REST-Framework and we found something really interesting: [the **ordering**](https://www.django-rest-framework.org/api-guide/filtering/):